rtgodwin/rtgodwin.github.io/_docs/outline.md

 ## Generative AI (ChatGPT, Claude)

 Do not use any AI for the assignments in this course.
 Zero.
 I will show you how to do all the R coding.
-Write the assignments 100\% by yourself, do not generate anything.
+Write the assignments 100% by yourself, do not generate anything.

-**Emailing me**: Scenario (A) - You enter a prompt to generate an email.
-I put your email into AI and ask it for your prompt.
-Scenario (B) we cut out the middleman and you send me your prompt directly.
-Please try to choose (B).
+**Emailing me**: Please do not use AI to generate emails.

 ## Tentative Course Topics